s0pau/Cosm4J/README.md

 <p>
 Java Cosm Client <i>(formerly Pachube)</i> - wrapper for Cosm Api.
 # Overview
 This is a RESTful java client for accessing Cosm Api.
-It uses Jersey Client (implementation of JAX-RS) for handling HTTP requests, while the response is decoupled from the implementation of the HTTP client implementation.
+It uses Apache HttpComponent for handling HTTP requests.

 # Status